Adrián Ramos: Borussia Dortmund

 On 9 April 2014, it was announced that Ramos would sign for Borussia Dortmund, joining them on 1 July 2014, moving for an undisclosed fee and penning a four-year contract with the club.
 Ramos went on to say that he was looking forward to joining his new team, while also stating that he hoped to fill the void left by Robert Lewandowski for the fans.

 Ramos made his Dortmund debut on 13 August 2014, coming on as a second-half substitute in Dortmund's 2–0 victory over Bayern Munich in the DFL Supercup.
 His first Dortmund goal came three days later, scoring Dortmund's final goal of their 4–1 victory over Stuttgart Kickers in the first round of the DFB Pokal.
 On 29 August, Ramos scored his first league goal for Borussia Dortmund against FC Augsburg, resulting in a 3–2 win, Dortmund's first of the Bundesliga season.
 On 13 September, Ramos scored his second goal for Dortmund against SC Freiburg and also provided an assist for Shinji Kagawa in a 3–1 win.
 He scored his first goals in Europe for Dortmund on 1 October, scoring twice after coming on as a substitute in a 3–0 win against Anderlecht in the Champions League.

 Granada (loan)

 Ramos was loaned out to Granada during the winter transfer window on 24 January 2017.

 Chongqing Lifan

 Borussia Dortmund announced that Ramos was due to join Chongqing Lifan on 30 June 2017.
 A fee of €12 million was reported to have been agreed over his transfer.

 Granada

 In 2018, Ramos signed with Granada after two loan spells.

 Return to América de Cali

 On 1 January 2020, Ramos returned to Colombia to sign with América de Cali.
+He was part of the squad that won the 2020 championship, helping America win their first title since 2008, the last time Ramos was part of the squad.